Sparse Probit Linear Mixed Model: Sparse Probit Linear Mixed Model

-Before we come to inference, we point out how our approach connects to other methods.
-When removing the probit likelihood, the model becomes the LMM-Lasso~\cite{Rakitsch13}, hence ${\mathbb P}(Y|w) = {\cal N}(Y; X^\top w,\Sigma)$.
-This model has been shown to improve selection of true non-zero effects as well as prediction quality~\citep{Rakitsch13}.
-Our model is a natural extension of the model by \cite{Rakitsch13} to binary outcomes, such as the disease status of a patient.
-As we explain in this paper, inference in our model is, however, much more challenging than in \cite{Rakitsch13}.
+There is a large amount of literature on linear mixed models for genome-wide association studies.
+For a review see~\citep{price2010new,astle2009population,lippert2013linear}.
+Our approach mostly relates to the the LMM-Lasso~\citep{Rakitsch13}.
+Compared to feature selection in a simple linear regression model, the LMM-Lasso improves the selection of true non-zero effects as well as prediction quality~\citep{Rakitsch13}.
+Our model is a natural extension this model to binary outcomes, such as the disease status of a patient.
+While one could also use the LMM-Lasso to model such binary labels, we show in our experimental section that this leads to lower predictive accuracies.
+As we explain in this paper, inference in our model is, however, more challenging than in \citep{Rakitsch13}.

-Furthermore, by construction, our model captures two limiting cases: uncorrelated probit regression and GP classification.
-To obtain uncorrelated probit regression, we simply set the parameters $\lambda_i = 0$ for $i \geq 2$, thereby eliminating the non-diagonal covariance structure.
+Our model furthermore captures two limiting cases: sparse Probit regression and GP classification~\citep{book:Rasmussen+Williams:2006}.
+To obtain sparse Probit regression, we simply set the parameters $\lambda_i = 0$ for $i \geq 2$, thereby eliminating the non-diagonal covariance structure.
 To obtain GP classification, we simply omit the fixed effect (i.e., we set $w=0$) so that our model likelihood becomes ${\mathbb P}(Y=Y^{\rm obs}|w) = \int_{{\mathbb R}_+^n} {\cal N}(\epsilon; 0,\Sigma) \, d^n \epsilon$, where the noise variable $\epsilon$ plays the role of the latent function $f$ in GPs \citep{book:Rasmussen+Williams:2006}.
 When properly trained, our model is thus expected to outperform both approaches in terms of accuracy.
 We compare our method to all three related methods in the experimental part of the paper and show enhanced accuracy.